DAMO-NLP-SG/SeaBench/readme.md

 # Data
 All the data is available [here](https://huggingface.co/datasets/SeaLLMs/SeaBench).
 Currently, only `public-questions.jsonl` here (private questions are hidden to avoid data contamination).

+Please also check SeaExam dataset [here](https://github.com/DAMO-NLP-SG/SeaExam) for more evaluation tasks on SEA languages.

 # Evaluation
 ## Setup enironment